All Episodes

 Feel free to do it, man.

-To make sure that we got you guys the best content that's entertaining, factual, and uh to you know, put it in a in a in a how do I say this in a chronological order that you guys will be able to understand and enjoy.
+Me and Angie watch so much La Cosa Nocha stuff for y'all, bro, to make sure that we got you guys the best content that's entertaining, factual, and to put it in a, in a, in a, how do I say this, in a chronological order that you guys should be able to understand and enjoy.

-Yeah, I don't I don't think they're gonna have that much, to be honest.
+Yeah, I don't think they're going to help that much, to be honest.

 So I'll be watching the just documentaries.

-So uh so yeah, guys, go ahead and um feel free to use it.
+So, so yeah, guys, go ahead and feel free to use it.

-Uh, relentless polymath goes, Martin, you said grape culture is a myth, but when Charleston White said he great white girls, you lack instead of condemning it.
+Relentless Polymath goes, Marin, you said grape culture is a myth, but when Charleston White said he grape white girls, you laughed instead of condemning it.

 All right, look, bro.

-He was talking about uh hip hop culture at that time, how he used to condone that type of activity.
+He was talking about hip-hop culture at that time, how he used to condone that type of activity.

-So you gotta watch everything in full length so that you understand.
+So, you got to watch everything in full length so that you understand.

-He confessed to his crimes, he did prison time for it, and he tells people don't take the path that I did being a gang member doing all the stupid stuff that I did.
+He confessed his crimes, he did prison time for it, and he tells people, Don't take the path that I did, being a gang member doing all the stupid stuff that I did.

 Watch the full interviews before you go ahead and make a comment like that.